tonytins/cu/src/universe/synth.md

 ## Anatomy
 ### Formats

 To Synths, a Format means "what I am here to do."
-A Format dictates their purpose, offers additional traits and hardware benefits, the term rarely refers to the different types of files within their operating system.
+A Format dictates their purpose, offers additional abilities, traits and hardware benefits.
+The term rarely refers to the different types of files within their operating system amongst other Synths.
 Formats may be downloaded or installed from a physical medium.
 They do not affect a Synth's personality, may be removed at anytime, and are located on a separate partition and/or drive.

-Even though Formats do not affect their personality, Synths will still gain long term knowledge and experience from continues usage.
-For this reason, Formats often serve as a teaching or on-the-job tool, as oppose to being an integral part of their identity.
+Formats often serve as a teaching and on-the-job tool, as oppose to being an integral part of Synth's overall identity, because continues usage creates machine learning models while still retaining their base.
+Though, it's not uncommon for Synths to specialize in a particular format, similar to a career.